Astrian/fit9130-assignment2-demo.swiftpm/readme.md

 The prototype illustrates an app/service called “MyCareConnect”, which is used for senior care.
 There are three identities, seniors, volunteers and family members, who can use this app to make requests, share life or communicate.

 ## Run this prototype
 You can run this SwiftUI prototype with Xcode on a macOS, or Swift Playground on an iPad (theoretically, not verified).
+No Apple Developer Program (paid, US$99 per year) is required.

 - Make sure you downloaded Xcode on macOS, or Swift Playground on iPad.
 Both can be downloaded from the App Store for free.
 - `git clone git@github.com:Astrian/fit9130-assignment2-demo.swiftpm.git` or download the whole project as a zip file and unzip it.